census-instrumentation/opencensus-website/content/quickstart/go/metrics.md

     - [Export Views](#export-views)
 - [Viewing your Metrics on Stackdriver](#viewing-your-metrics-on-stackdriver)

-In this quickstart, we’ll learn gleam insights into a segment of code and learn how to:
+In this quickstart, we’ll gleam insights from code segments and learn how to:

 1. Collect metrics using [OpenCensus Metrics](/core-concepts/metrics) and [Tags](/core-concepts/tags)
 2. Register and enable an exporter for a [backend](http://localhost:1313/core-concepts/exporters/#supported-backends) of our choice
 3. View the metrics on the backend of our choice

 #### Requirements
-- Go1.9 and above
+- Go 1.9 or above
-- Google Cloud Platform account anproject
+- Google Cloud Platform account and project
 - Google Stackdriver Tracing enabled on your project (Need help?
 [Click here](/codelabs/stackdriver))

 #### Installation